olivergorton/mgcc/README.md

 * Description: A young family of good-looking climbers.
 The Father seldom wears a shirt and is an absolute crusher.
 * Known for: Sending hard routes and looking good doing it.
-Speaking with an "Austrian" accent.
+Speaking with an "Austrian" accent (we don't actually know what accent they have).
 Yelling at plastic monkeys for top roping on the rappel links.
 * Last seen: Unknown